|Dimensions||21 x 14.8 x 0.5 cm|

-For many, they are remembered as a list of dos and don’ts.
+For many, the Ten Commandments are remembered as a list of dos and don’ts.
 Their content may be unknown and, in today’s morally relativistic society, they are no longer the rule for living or the basis of moral and ethical decisions.
 But what do we do when we need to make a decision about what is right and wrong?

 Dr Cowdell shows that the Ten Commandments are surprisingly relevant to today’s morally complex world, giving us ‘rules for living’ as part of a larger, richer vision of who God is and who God is calling us to be.